notfromstatefarm/gpgenv/README.md

 **gpgenv** aims to solve this by acting as a wrapper around applications that injects your secrets as environment variables from a GPG-encrypted store.

-When combined with an OpenPGP smartcard like a YubiKey 5, your secrets are secured by a second factor of authentication, protecting you against any software-based attacks.
+gpgenv is best combined with an OpenPGP smartcard like a YubiKey 5.
+When touch is required for GPG, it makes it extremely difficult for malicious software to silently intercept your secrets.
+[We've written a guide on how to set up a YubiKey here.](docs/YubiKey.md)

-## Installation
+## Installation & Dependencies

 You can download the binary from the GitHub releases page, or install via Homebrew.